siobhanlgorman/Sourdough-Bakes/README.md

 # Milestone 1 Project: Sourdough Bakes

 ![alt-text](documentation/sourdoughbakes.png)

 # Introduction

 This is a website for a fictional new bakery in Ennis, Co.
 Clare which specialises in baked goods made with sourdough leaven, using organic ingredients with no artificial additives.
 There are two ranges available bread and sweet bakes.
+The purpose of the website is to establish an online presence for the bakery to help increase the customer base.

 The website targets people who want to purchase authentic sourdough baked goods which use organic ingredients and are freshly baked and are of high quality.
+The website will showcase the products available to the user and provide the essential information necessary to find the shop and be able to purchase.

-# UX
+# User Goals and Stories

 ## Website Owner Business Goals
-As the site owner of this bakery I want
+As the website owner and owner of the bakery I want

 * to deliver clear and easy to read information about my produce, the types offered and their price
 * to encourage customers to visit the bakery to buy produce and offer them the opportunity to order and collect in store.